|1 Crore+ students have signed up on EduRev. Have you?|

-(v) Steps to create massive people’s movement with involvement of women to achieve the conservation of our national heritage and minimise the pressure on existing forests.
+- Steps to create massive people’s movement with the involvement of women to achieve the conservation of our national heritage and minimise the pressure on existing forests.

-For conservation of wildlife the following steps have been undertaken in India:
+For the conservation of wildlife the following steps have been undertaken in India:

-(i) Development of 88 national parks, 490 wildlife sanctuaries and 13 biosphere reserves.
+- Development of 106 national parks, 564 wildlife sanctuaries and 18 biosphere reserves.

 - Implementation of Wildlife Protection Act.